 When a member of the church receives this kind of testimony it will survive all the challenges of mortality.
 Including all the challenges associated with church history.

-Since participating in the Bloggernacle (for nearly two years) there has been a steady stream of church members posting and commenting about their dwindling or loss of testimony.
+Since participating in the Bloggernacle (for nearly sixteen years) there has been a steady stream of church members posting and commenting about their dwindling or loss of testimony.
 Some of them, referring to their study of church history, say they now know too much, and then explain their particular difficulty with their testimony.

 As I’ve studied their explanations and reasoning I’m of the opinion that one of the following conditions is at the heart of the challenge their experiencing: